mhenso/RStudio-on-HPC/README.md

 # Prepare your own SIF file
 ## Install singularity
+Refer to this [link](https://singularity-tutorial.github.io/) how to install singularity and get the source from this [github](https://github.com/sylabs/singularity)

 ## Build SIF file
 Use definition file. singularity build --fakeroot name_container.sif definition_file.def